ljc2154/ADBS/Project3/README.txt

 We represented various item sets with the Set data type.
 We then combined an itemset with its support as determined in the Apriori algorithm in a (Set, float) tuple.
 In the Apriori algorithm, we maintain c, the list of candidate itemsets at a certain length, as a list of Sets.
-We then maintain the related cCount array such that the count at index i of the cCount array corresponds to the count of the itemset at index i of c.
+We then maintain the related cCount list such that the count at index i of the cCount list corresponds to the count of the itemset at index i of c.
 Also in the Apriori algorithm, we maintain each L_k, the list of frequent item sets of size k, as a list of (Set, float) tuples of storing each itemset and its support.
 We then maintain all the L_ks in a listofLs list of lists such that listofLs[k] stores L_k.
 We then go on to store association rules in a list of (Set, Set, float float) tuples corresponding to (LHS, RHS, confidence, support).